-Leader, said: "No further developments are Cllr John Harrison, SDDC's Deputy envisaged in either Melbourne or Kings Newton, which is to be welcomed, but the prospect of 500 houses at Chellaston Fields is alarming with Chellaston Academy aldemand in the Derby HMA, but needed to satisfy the projected ity secondary school is built and staffed to accommodate the pupil population in that part of the academy's current catchment south of the Trent.
-Morebyshire's urban core are also likely to take-up the existing imited slack in Swadlincote's can only proceed if a new, qualsecondary schools, which closes developments in South proposed the
+and the strategic vision for places like Mel-Leader, said: "No further developments are Cllr John Harrison, SDDC's Deputy envisaged in either Melbourne or Kings Newton, which is to be welcomed, but the prospect of 500 houses at Chellaston Fields is alarming with Chellaston Academy albourne remains unchanged.

+"The new houses will be demand in the Derby HMA, but needed to satisfy the projected ity secondary school is built and staffed to accommodate the pupil population in that part of ment south of the Trent.
+Morenew Der byshire's urban core are also can only proceed if a new, qualthe academy's current catchready at or near its admissions capacity. developments in South ] proposed the over, likely to take-up the existing imited slack in Swadlincote's secondary schools, which closes further information appointment or for